dportik/SuperCRUNCH/README.md

 SuperCRUNCH was published as:

 + Portik, D.M., and J.J.
 Wiens.
 (2020) SuperCRUNCH: A bioinformatics toolkit for creating and manipulating supermatrices and other large phylogenetic datasets.
-Methods in Ecology and Evolution, *In Press*.
+Methods in Ecology and Evolution, *Early View*. https://doi.org/10.1111/2041-210X.13392

-A pre-print was made available on BioRxiv: https://www.biorxiv.org/content/10.1101/538728v3.

 ## Version